avoidwork/woodland/README.md

 Middleware arguments can be `req, res, next` or `error, req, res, next`.
 If no `Error` handling middleware is registered woodland will handle it.

 ## Benchmark
-Please benchmark `woodland` on your target hardware to understand the overhead; expected to be 15-20%, e.g. if `http` can send 50k req/s, then `woodland` should send >= 40k req/s.
+Please benchmark `woodland` on your target hardware to understand the overhead; expected to be 15-20%, e.g. if `http` can handle 50k req/s, then `woodland` should handle >= 40k req/s.

 1. Clone repository from [GitHub](https://github.com/avoidwork/woodland).
 1. Install dependencies with `npm` or `yarn`.